 Doctors are often quick to prescribe the pill for PMS-related symptoms, but it is important to remember that the pill contains artificial hormones that suppress some natural hormonal patterns in your body such as ovulation.
 Remember, the pill doesn’t address the root cause of your PMS.
 It’s just a quick fix, which is not ideal in the long term.
-Lifestyle and nutrition does the trick in combination with the right supplements.
-Consider making some changes to your diet or exercise routine first to improve your PMS symptoms and support your menstrual cycle.
+Consider making some changes to your diet or exercise routine first to see if you can improve your PMS symptoms and support your menstrual cycle.

 If you do decide to get back on the pill to try to help reduce your mood swings or other menstrual issues, it’s important to understand how it impacts your body.

 There’s no magic pill that can take away your mood swings, but the Guud news is that some simple lifestyle changes may have an impact.
 Here are our suggestions: